Bingawan: Barangays

+Barangays Bulabog has sitio Sinamungan, Malitbog Ilaya has sitio San Isidro, Poblacion has 4 Sitios, namely: Cubay, Inaquigan, Maganhop and Maldespina, Quinar-Upan has 4 sitios, namely: Dalusan, Kala-igang, Karuntingan and Nalundan), and Tapacon has sitio Fatima.

 Climate

 Bingawan is relatively dry from November to April and wet during the rest of the year.
 The maximum rain periods are not very heavy with a short dry season lasting from one to three months.
 The climate is influenced by the southeast monsoons, one of the principal air streams affecting the country.
 Local topography affects its exposure to prevailing winds.

 Demographics

 In the 2020 census, the population of Bingawan, Iloilo, was 16,164 people, with a density of sigfig 16,164/85.20.

 Languages

 Hiligaynon and Kinaray-a are the main languages of the town.
 Other languages spoken and understood by the residents are Capiznon, Tagalog, and English.